How Does the Sun Damage Car Paint?

-We’ve all seen a car lose its once-vibrant color after years exposed to the sun, but why does this happen?
+We’ve all seen a car lose its once-vibrant color after years of exposure to the sun, but why does this happen?
 As it turns out, most car paint damage is due to the same component of sunshine that ages and damages our skin: ultraviolet (UV) rays.

 UV light is invisible but very powerful.
 When it makes contact with a surface, that object’s molecules receive a jolt of energy.
 This extra energy is usually given off as heat, but some of these jolts result in molecular bonds breaking.